 Prevent Insects: Eliminate standing water that has collected in empty flower pots or other containers as they can be a breeding ground for mosquitos.
 Wasps become more aggressive in late summer, so if you see a wasp nest, you’ll want to spray it as soon as possible.

 Don’t forget to take pictures or make notes of plants you like while they are all at the peak of their growth.
 Stay cool – enjoy your garden and the simple pleasures of summer this month.

-Original Content Posted on the Long & Foster Real Estate Blog the Newsroom.
-Click here to view original post.
+Original Content Posted on Long & Foster's Blog the Newsroom, click here to view post.